ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/the-console/console-tabs/more/users-groups/users.html.markdown

 <td width="19">
 </td>
 <td width="667">
   Can create, administer and use Custom Widgets.
-See <a href="/developers/documentation/extending-ac/adding-your-own-widgets/">Adding your own Widgets to Application Craft</a>
+See <a href="/developers/documentation/extending-ac/adding-your-own-widgets/">Adding your own Widgets</a>

 </td>
 </tr>